Runweztt/Risk-and-Credit-Limit-Analysis/README.md

 This kind of analysis is essential in ensuring that financial services can identify early warning signs and take appropriate action to mitigate losses while ensuring customers can continue managing their credit effectively.

-#Project Overview:
+# Project Overview:

 This project aims to evaluate customer behavior concerning their credit limits and risk of default.
 By analyzing factors such as credit utilization ratios, payment patterns, and balances, we can draw insights about customers who might be at financial risk and propose strategies to mitigate those risks.
 Tools Used

 #Python:

 Python was employed for advanced data manipulation, analysis, and visualization:
 Data Cleaning and Preprocessing:
 Libraries Used: Pandas, NumPy
 Python was used to clean the dataset by handling missing values, detecting outliers, and ensuring data consistency for analysis.

-#Statistical Analysis:
+# Statistical Analysis:
 Descriptive Statistics: Python was used to calculate key statistical measures such as the mean, standard deviation, and percentiles, providing insights into credit utilization and payment behavior.

-#Data Visualization:
+# Data Visualization:

 Libraries Used: Matplotlib, Seaborn
 Python created visualizations like scatter plots and histograms to explore relationships between credit limit, balance, and other variables, making patterns easier to interpret.

-#Excel:
+# Excel:

 Excel was used for basic exploratory analysis, particularly to understand data patterns and missing values:
 Data Exploration:
 Excel helped in quickly identifying patterns in the dataset, such as missing values and outliers, before more detailed analysis in Python.

-#Data Cleaning Steps
+# Data Cleaning Steps

-Step 1: Identify Missing Data
+#Step 1: Identify Missing Data
-I started by checking for missing values and found when the "Payments" column   row were 0. that"Minimum Payment" row next to it  had missing values when the
+I started by checking for missing values and found out that when the "Payments" column   row has  0 input . the "Minimum Payment" row next to it  had missing values
 Step 2: Choose an Imputation Strategy
 Since missing "Minimum Payment" values were mostly tied to 0 payments, I decided to fill those missing values with 0.
 Step 3: Apply the Imputation